Chinenye-VN/project_2/README.md

 - Be deployed in a **managed Kubernetes Cluster for production**
 - Make use of a **managed Database solution**

+The aim of this project was to deploy a flask application whereby we configure different tools that would enable us to have an automated system thst would enable the application deployment.
+For this project I used docker-compose and docker to spin images that would be containerised.

+#### My CI-Pipeline:
+I cloned my git repositioy onto my local machine and configured terraform files to spin up an EC2 machine and RDS instances on the AWS cloud provider.
+This EC2 machine would be my jenkins machine where I would run my Jenkins pipeline.
+I configured the jenkinsfile so that it could SSH onto the test machine that I set up on the AWS console.
+This was done in order to run a test on the backend and frontend services, which was tested through the jenkins pipeline and passed.
+My next step would be to then find a way to checkout my develop branch to deploy the application by the Kubernetes cluster.

+### Risks
+1. Lack of data security and someone can hack into the database -> Ensuring the enviroment variables are stored in a secure and restricted folder
+2. The server can have too much inbound traffic -> Setting up loadbalancers in the kubernetes cluster

 ### Running a Flask Application